 In 2009 and 2010, we added various additional media resources to our advertising network, including outdoors media in gas stations and urban locations.
-During 2009, we directly acquired 100% equity interests in Dominant City Ltd., a BVI company, and concurrently, AM Advertising acquired 100% equity interest in Beijing Youtong Hezhong Advertising Media Co.
-Ltd., a PRC company which operates media resources in a number of airports including Guangzhou and Hangzhou airports.
-In 2009, AM Advertising, which is majority-owned by our VIE, AirMedia UC, entered into an exclusive concession rights contract in which it undertook to develop and operate outdoor advertising platforms such as billboards at Sinopec gas stations.
+During 2009, we directly acquired 100% equity interests in Dominant City Ltd., a BVI company, and concurrently, AM Advertising acquired 100% equity interest in Beijing AirMedia Jiaming Film & TV Culture Co., Ltd. (formerly known as Beijing Youtong Hezhong Advertising Media Co.
+Ltd.), or AM Jiaming, a PRC company which operates media resources in a number of airports including Guangzhou and Hangzhou airports.
+In 2009, AM Advertising, entered into an exclusive concession rights contract in which it undertook to develop and operate outdoor advertising platforms such as billboards at Sinopec gas stations.
 In January 2010, we acquired 100% of the equity interest in Easy Shop Ltd., a BVI company, and concurrently, AM Advertising acquired 90% of the equity interest in AM Outdoor on top of the 10% of AM Outdoor it already owned prior to the transaction.
 The total consideration for both transactions was \$13.9 million.
 As a result of these transactions, AM Advertising now holds 100% equity interest in AM Outdoor and operates unipole signs and other outdoor media in China.
-In February 2010, AirMedia UC acquired 45% equity interest in Beijing Dongding Gongyi Advertising Co., Ltd., or Dongding, which has exclusive rights to build and operate billboards that display both public service content and commercial advertising throughout Beijing in locations such as shopping malls and parking lots.
-AirMedia UC held 30% equity interest in Dongding prior to the transaction, and now holds 75% equity interest in Dongding.
+In February 2010, Jiaming Advertising acquired 45% equity interest in Beijing Dongding Gongyi Advertising Co., Ltd., or Dongding, which has exclusive rights to build and operate billboards that display both public service content and commercial advertising throughout Beijing in locations such as shopping malls and parking lots.
+Jiaming Advertising held 30% equity interest in Dongding prior to the transaction, and now holds 75% equity interest in Dongding.

-In April 2011, we formed Beijing GreatView Media Advertising Co., Ltd., (formerly known as Beijing Weimei Shengjing Advertising Co., Ltd.), or GreatView Media, a PRC company, as a wholly-owned subsidiary of AirMedia UC, with a registered capital of RMB1.0 million.
+In April 2011, we formed Beijing GreatView Media Advertising Co., Ltd., (formerly known as Beijing Weimei Shengjing Advertising Co., Ltd.), or GreatView Media, a PRC company, as a wholly-owned subsidiary of Jiaming Advertising, with a registered capital of RMB1.0 million.
 GreatView Media is currently the primary operating entity of our gas station media network.
-In the same month, we also formed Beijing AirMedia Jinsheng Advertising Co., Ltd., a PRC company, as a wholly-owned subsidiary of Beijing AirMedia Media Advertising Co., Ltd., a PRC company and a majority-owned subsidiary of AirMedia UC, with a registered capital of RMB5.0 million.
+In the same month, we also formed Beijing AirMedia Jinsheng Advertising Co., Ltd., or Jinsheng Advertising, a PRC company, as a wholly-owned subsidiary of Beijing AirMedia Media Advertising Co., Ltd., a PRC company and a majority-owned subsidiary of AM Advertising, with a registered capital of RMB5.0 million.
+Beijing AirMedia Media Advertising Co., Ltd. was formerly known as Beijing AirMedia Jinshi Advertising Co., Ltd. and changed into its current corporate name in March 2014.
 We also changed the name of Beijing Union of Friendship Advertising Media Co.
 Ltd., a subsidiary of AM Advertising, to Beijing Youtong Hezhong Advertising Media Co., Ltd. and subsequently to Beijing AirMedia Jiaming Film & TV Culture Co., Ltd. and the name of AM Advertising itself as described above.
-In November 2012, our board of directors approved a share capital increase for GreatView Media and a share purchase by the senior management of GreatView Media; GreatView Media increased its share capital by issuing new registered capital to AirMedia UC for RMB38.0 million in cash and to Beijing Zhongshi Aoyou Advertising Co., Ltd., or Zhongshi Aoyou, for RMB15.0 million in cash.
-After this share capital increase, AirMedia UC and Zhongshi Aoyou held 78% and 22% equity interest in GreatView Media, respectively.
+In November 2012, our Board of Directors approved a share capital increase for GreatView Media and a share purchase by the senior management of GreatView Media; GreatView Media increased its share capital by issuing new registered capital to Jiaming Advertising for RMB38.0 million in cash and to Beijing Zhongshi Aoyou Advertising Co., Ltd., or Zhongshi Aoyou, for RMB15.0 million in cash.
+After this share capital increase, Jiaming Advertising and Zhongshi Aoyou held 78% and 22% equity interest in GreatView Media, respectively.
 Certain members of the management of GreatView Media purchased all equity interests of Zhongshi Aoyou on February 25, 2013 for a cash consideration of approximately RMB15 million, which was equal to the fair value of the equity interests purchased.